simon-ritchie/apysc/docs/_sources/mousedown_and_mouseup.md.txt

 ## What interfaces are these?

-The `mousedown` interface will bind the event handler called when a user mouse downed on a `DisplayObject` instance.
+The `mousedown` interface will bind the event handler would be called when a user mouse downed on a `DisplayObject` instance.
 Conversely, the `mouseup` interface will bind the event handler called when a user mouse upped on a `DisplayObject` one.

 ## See also